alburezg/DemoKin_example/handout.md

 ![](handout_files/figure-html/unnamed-chunk-17-1.png)<!-- -->

-It's a bit too much information.
-Let's consider different kin types in isolation.
+It's a bit too much information in one graph.
+Let's pick it appart by considering different kin types in isolation.

-We start by looking at **living ancestors**.
+- **Living ancestors**

 ```r